EIAS 2011 Workshop: Acoustics, sustainability, and green buildings

-This talk will aim to answer this question and probably creating a whole lot more.
+This talk will aim to answer this question and probably create a whole lot more.
 It will expand on the plenary session presentation to explore in more depth why Green Buildings demand a fresh approach by acousticians, and what that could be.
-Have we being deafened by noise and unable to appreciate the need for positive sound.
-This is likely to provide plenty of scope for debate on this topic, with the aim of revealing a route map for what constitutes good acoustic design in the greener buildings of the future and how acousticians need to take responsibility and proactively expand their influence to getting the message across as each opportunity presents itself.
+Have we been deafened by the noise and unable to appreciate the need for positive sound?
+This is likely to provide plenty of scope for debate on this topic, to reveal a route map for what constitutes good acoustic design in the greener buildings of the future, and how acousticians need to take responsibility and proactively expand their influence to get the message across as each opportunity presents itself.

 In terms of accessibility and usability, acoustics relates more to the concept of usability.

-This presentation highlights who benefits particularly from good acoustics and how acoustics can be applied in practice with regard to accessibility and usability.
-Good acoustics is one parameters contributing to a sustainable world and acoustics certainly must be a natural part of sustainable design.
-Our hearing and aural sense directly affects our safety, communication, social health and wellbeing, thus our quality of life.
-Knowledge on acoustics and practical implications in the built environment affects the progress towards a sustainable future.
+This presentation highlights who benefits particularly from good acoustics and how acoustics can be applied in practice regarding accessibility and usability.
+Good acoustics is one parameter contributing to a sustainable world and acoustics certainly must be a natural part of sustainable design.
+Our hearing and aural sense directly affect our safety, communication, social health, and well-being, thus our quality of life.
+Knowledge of acoustics and practical implications in the built environment affects the progress toward a sustainable future.

 TABS (Thermally activated building systems)

 “A trend today in modern buildings is to use the ceiling as a cooling surface, to use thermally activated building systems (TABS).
-An advantage with this solution is the increased possibility to use sources for cooling such as ground or sea water since the large ceiling area can operate at a relative high cooling temperature.
-The ceiling can also store the cold air that is available during the night and the risk for draught and discomfort will also be reduced compared to traditional cooling with cool air.
+An advantage of this solution is the increased possibility to use sources for cooling such as ground or sea water since the large ceiling area can operate at a relatively high cooling temperature.
+The ceiling can also store the cold air that is available during the night and the risk for drought and discomfort will also be reduced compared to traditional cooling with cool air.